Best daily deals

 The Beats Studio Pro get many things right, but the smaller ear cups mean they miss the mark for many.

-Though the form factor of both headphones is largely similar, the Beats Studio Pro has a ton more features and modern updates over the comparatively ancient Studio3 Wireless.
+Though the form factor of both headphones is largely similar, the Beats Studio Pro ($349.99 at Amazon) has a ton more features and modern updates over the comparatively ancient Studio3 Wireless.
 We published a deeper dive on this comparison a ways back, but the top line here is: there’s no reason to get the Beats Studio3 Wireless over the Beats Studio Pro because the newer headset offers a ton of updates, and the price is too similar.

 Beats Studio3 Wireless vs Sony WH-1000XM5